-- Securities of, or other interests in, any open-end or closed-end management type investment company or investment trust registered under the Investment Company Act of 1940, 15 U.S.C. ss.
+- h.
+Securities of, or other interests in, any open-end or closed-end management type investment company or investment trust registered under the Investment Company Act of 1940, 15 U.S.C. ss.
 80a-1 et seq., as amended from time to time, provided that the portfolio of such investment company or investment trust is limited to obligations of the United States Government or any agency or instrumentality thereof and to repurchase agreements fully collateralized by such United States Government obligations and provided that such investment company or investment trust takes delivery of such collateral either directly or through an authorized custodian. - 2.
-Notwithstanding the above list of securities that are eligible for investment by the Custodian Bank, the Investment Managers may invest only in the following short-term investment vehicles: - The money market or STIF provided by the Custodian Bank. - Direct obligations of the United States Government or its agencies with a maturity of one year or less. - Repurchase agreements which are fully collateralized by direct obligations of the United States Government. - Commercial Paper issued by United States corporations which has a maturity of 270 days or less and that is rated A-1 or higher by Standard & Poor's or P-1 or higher by Moody's, subject to a limit of no more than \$5 million by any single issuer. - Bankers Acceptances issued by prime money center banks, subject to a limit of no more than \$5 million in any single bank.

-C. Equity Guidelines/Restrictions.

-- 1. No one equity holding in the Fund's portfolio shall represent more than 5% of the outstanding common stock of any one company. - 2.
+Notwithstanding the above list of securities that are eligible for investment by the custodian bank, the investment managers may invest only in the following short-term investment vehicles: - a.
+The money market or STIF provided by the custodian bank. - b.
+Direct obligations of the United States Government or its agencies with a maturity of one year or less. - c.
+Repurchase agreements which are fully collateralized by direct obligations of the United States Government. - d.
+Commercial Paper issued by United States corporations which has a maturity of 270 days or less and that is rated A-1 or higher by Standard & Poor's or P-1 or higher by Moody's, subject to a limit of no more than \$5 million by any single issuer. - e.
+Bankers Acceptances issued by prime money center banks, subject to a limit of no more than \$5 million in any single bank. - C. Equity Guidelines/Restrictions. - 1.
+Domestic common stock and preferred stocks and are permitted for domestic equity portfolios.
+No one equity holding in the Fund's portfolio shall represent more than 5% of the outstanding common stock of any one company. - 2.
 No equity holding of any one company in the Fund's portfolio shall represent more than 5% of the assets of the Fund measured on the basis of market value. - 3.
 Exchange Traded Funds (ETF's) may be used and held in domestic equity portfolios but are limited to 5% of a manager's portfolio. - 4.
-American Depository Receipts (ADR's) and foreign domiciled companies that are traded on United States exchanges are permitted investments for domestic equity managers; however, the combined amount of such securities shall be limited to 15% of a domestic equity manager's portfolio managed for the Fund measured on the basis of cost.
-This authorization is subject to the collective use of ADR's, foreign domiciled companies and international securities (through international equity managers) operating within the overall 25% limitation of the total Fund assets measured on the basis of cost.

-Notwithstanding these guidelines with respect to individual domestic equity managers, the Trustees shall issue directives to such individual domestic equity managers for the liquidation of a portion of their holdings in ADR's and foreign domiciled companies in the event that the Trustees conclude that the overall limitation of 25% is in peril of being exceeded.
+American Depository Receipts (ADR's) and foreign domiciled companies that are traded on United States exchanges are permitted investments for domestic equity managers; however, the combined amount of such securities shall be limited to 15% of a domestic equity manager's portfolio.
+This authorization is subject to the collective use of foreign domiciled companies and international securities (through international equity managers) operating within the overall 25% limitation of the total Fund assets measured on the basis of market value.
+Notwithstanding these guidelines with respect to individual domestic equity managers, the Trustees shall issue directives to such individual domestic equity managers for the liquidation of a portion of their holdings in foreign domiciled companies in the event that the Trustees conclude that the overall limitation of 25% is in peril of being exceeded.